Go to MetaPulse

 9. It will display all Alerts based on your selection

-NOTE: You can also combine some or all of the other filters together: Type, Status, Priority, Responsible Area, Responsible Post, Assignee, Alerted By Member, Alerted By Area, Impacted Party, Frequency, Submitted Date, Updated Date, Incident Date, Handled Date and Alert.
+NOTE: You can also combine some or all of the other filters together: Type, Status, Priority, Responsible Team, Responsible Position, Assignee, Alerted By Member, Alerted By Team, Impacted Party, Frequency, Submitted Date, Updated Date, Incident Date, Handled Date and Alert.

 10. A summary of the Alert progress is displayed.
 See Alert Summary for more info.